respawn-app/ApiResult/README.md

 ## Features

 * ApiResult is **lightweight**.
-The library tries to inline operators and reduce allocations where possible.
+The library creates no objects, makes no allocations or virtual function resolutions.
+  Most of the code is inlined.
 * ApiResult offers 90+ operators covering most of possible use cases to turn your code from imperative and procedural to declarative and functional, which is more readable and extensible.
 * ApiResult defines a contract that you can use in your code.
 No one will be able to obtain the result of a computation without being forced to handle errors at compilation time.
+* The library has 129 tests for 92% operator coverage.

 ## Preview